Computers have made our jobs easier. The time spent doing a particular task has been reduced from hours to seconds.

 Although, these technical definitions may seem intimidating adapting Ergonomics practices in daily life isn’t difficult.
 It requires a few changes in the way you organize your workstation and tasks.

 Read on to know how little changes to your workstation and working style can lead to huge improvements in your productivity and efficiency.

 Contrary to the popular belief, setting up an ergonomic workstation isn’t rocket science.
 In simple words, it is about maintaining a neutral posture and arranging furniture and equipment to work in that posture.

-For standing desk users also, the same principles of keeping keyboard and mouse on same level within close reach apply.
+For standing desk users also, the same principles of keeping keyboard and mouse on the same level within close reach apply.

-Although, these tips seem obvious, missing out on these practices result in awkward postures, static loads, contact stress, which may develop into serious physical disorders.
+Although these tips seem obvious, missing out on these practices result in awkward postures, static loads, contact stress, which may develop into serious physical disorders.